Benchmarking LHC searches for light 2HDM+$\boldsymbol{a}$ pseudoscalars: Motivation

 Besides $E_T^{\rm miss}$ searches also direct searches for spin-0 states in SM final states can be used to explore and to constrain the 2HDM+$a$ parameter space.
-While the latter subject has received some attention~\cite{Bauer:2017ota,Pani:2017qyd,ATLAS:2018gpv,Haisch:2018djm,CidVidal:2018eel,Butterworth:2020vnb} mostly focusing on heavy non-SM Higgses, the goal of this work is to study in more detail the case of a light pseudoscalar~$a$.
+While the latter subject has received some attention~\cite{Bauer:2017ota,Pani:2017qyd,ATLAS:2018gpv,Haisch:2018djm,CidVidal:2018eel,Butterworth:2020vnb} mostly focusing on heavy non-SM Higgses, the goal of this work is to study in detail the case of a light pseudoscalar~$a$.
 In~particular, we will discuss in Section~\ref{sec:preliminaries} in which case searches for exotic decays of the $125 \, {\rm GeV}$ Higgs of the form $h \to aa \to 4f$~\cite{ATLAS:2015unc,Haisch:2018kqx,CMS:2018qvj,CMS:2018zvv,ATLAS:2018pvw,CMS:2018jid,CMS:2018nsh,CMS:2019spf,ATLAS:2020ahi,CMS:2020ffa,ATLAS:2021hbr,CMS:2021pcy,ATLAS:2021ldb,Cepeda:2021rql} as well as measurements of dimuon cross sections targeting $pp \to a \to \mu^+ \mu^-$~\cite{Haisch:2018kqx,CMS:2012fgd,Haisch:2016hzu,Ilten:2016tkc,LHCb:2017trq,Ilten:2018crw,LHCb:2018cjc,LHCb:2019vmc,CMS:2019buh,LHCb:2020ysn} provide valuable probes of the parameter space of the 2HDM+$a$ model at the LHC.
+Constraints from these channels have not been considered in the context of the 2HDM+$a$ model before.
 Our general findings will be illustrated in Section~\ref{sec:numerics} by considering two suitable parameter benchmark scenarios as examples.
 For these two benchmark choices we derive the constraints from existing LHC searches and compare them to the regions in parameter space that allow to obtain the correct DM relic density assuming standard thermal freeze-out.
 The constraints from DM DD experiments are also discussed.
 We commence without further ado.